Sign up to WAMplifier

 More about Resources:

-The Department of Culture and the Arts has regular funding rounds as part of its Contemporary Music program, including long-lead grants (covering Commercial Development, Sector Development, Skills Development and Creative Industries Travel Assistance categories) and monthly Quick Response grants (for unplanned opportunities that arise).
+The Department of Local Government, Sport and Cultural Industries has regular funding rounds as part of its Contemporary Music program, including long-lead grants (covering Commercial Development, Sector Development, Skills Development and Creative Industries Travel Assistance categories) and monthly Quick Response grants (for unplanned opportunities that arise).
 More info here.

 The Australia Council for the Arts has regular funding rounds to cater for a large range of projects, with grants including Skills and Arts Development (Artist Development), International Showcase – Music Makers, International Markets – Music Managers, Festivals Australia, Hopscotch, International Pathways, New Work Writing and Recording and Fellowships.
 More info here.

 Federal Government Grants and Assistance Directory provides information on a wide range of grants available to communities and local governments through the State Government and selected Commonwealth Government agencies, plus a number of private sector organisations.
 More info here.

 West Australian Government Grants Directory covers a large range of grants available to WA individuals, businesses and organisations.
 More info here.

 The GrantsLINK Directory has information about Federal, State and Local government funding programs.
 More info here.

 The Seed Fund was established by John Butler to support emerging musicians, artists and arts workers via numerous different grant categories and strategic initiatives.
 Grants and initiatives are made financially possible by donations from within the music and arts community.
 More info here.